Academic Catalog

 Description

-Developing drawing skills for communicating ideas.
-Learning to simplify complex realistic images to express design concepts rapidly and effectively.
+Developing drawing skills using a variety of pen and ink techniques for visually communicating ideas.
+Students will learn to simplify complex and realistic images, and express design concepts for graphic design, illustration, product design, and annotated drawings rapidly and effectively.

 Course Objectives